TheAngryByrd/dotnet-mono/README.md

 [![NuGet Badge](https://img.shields.io/nuget/vpre/dotnet-mono.svg)](https://www.nuget.org/packages/dotnet-mono/)

-## What?
+## What is dotnet-mono?
-Able to run executables created by dotnet core from full framework on osx/linux
+This a [dotnet tool](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) that allows you to run executables created by the new dotnet core sdk project format that target full framework (net45-net462) on osx/linux.

-## Why?
+## Why would you create this?
-In RC4 `dotnet run` [does not run](https://github.com/dotnet/cli/issues/6043) executables [created from mono](https://github.com/dotnet/sdk/issues/335).
+Since RC4 of the dotnet tooling, `dotnet run` [does not run](https://github.com/dotnet/cli/issues/6043) executables [created from mono](https://github.com/dotnet/sdk/issues/335).
 This tools sets to resolve that.

 ### Why not just `mono myapp.exe`?
-Because I really like [dotnet watch](https://github.com/aspnet/DotNetTools/tree/dev/src/Microsoft.DotNet.Watcher.Tools) and wanted to run mono apps with it.
+Because I really like [dotnet watch](https://github.com/aspnet/DotNetTools/tree/dev/src/Microsoft.DotNet.Watcher.Tools) which watches for changes in files and reruns the specific dotnet command you give.
+Since `dotnet run` doesn't run mono apps, I wanted a way to get continuous feedback when targeting mono as an executable.

-## How
+## How to install

 Add this element your csproj/fsproj/vbproj.